Influencers say they were offered money to discredit the Pfizer vaccine. In France, some suspect Russia is behind it.

 French Health Minister Olivier Véran said in an interview on Tuesday: “I do not know where it comes from, I do not know if it comes from France or from abroad.”

 The self proclaimed public relations agency behind the offer goes by the name of Fazze and originally claimed to be based in London — although no record shows it as registered there.
-On its website, the agency describes itself as an “influencer marketing platform” but does not offer any further contact details.
-Its Instagram account is private, a change which was recently made — according to the Guardian.
+On its website, the agency describes itself as an “influencer marketing platform” but does not offer contact details.
+Its Instagram account is private, a change that was recently made, according to the Guardian.

 Grasset later told his Twitter followers that those who had claimed to be employed at the company all had links to Russia, writing that the professional profiles of those in question had since vanished from LinkedIn.